Cost of Living in Kyrgyzstan

 If you are thinking about moving to Kyrgyzstan, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Kyrgyzstan varies depending on the location and type of accommodation.
 Generally, renting an apartment in a city center can be quite expensive, while renting a house in a rural area can be much more affordable.
-Prices for accommodation also depend on the quality of the property and the amenities offered," said one person in Kyrgyzstan.
+Prices for accommodation also depend on the quality of the property and the amenities offered," explained one expat living in Kyrgyzstan.

 What are typical rental prices for expats in Kyrgyzstan?

 "The rental price for a nice 1 bedroom apartment in Kyrgyzstan can vary depending on the location and amenities, but generally ranges from around $200 to $500 per month.
-For a nice 2 bedroom apartment, the rental price can range from around $400 to $800 per month," commented one expat who moved to Kyrgyzstan.
+For a nice 2 bedroom apartment, the rental price can range from around $400 to $800 per month," wrote an expat living in Kyrgyzstan.

 What appliances are typically included in a rental?